-Dispute process overview
+Dispute process and submitting evidence

-When a dispute is issued by a cardholder, their bank notifies Stripe and automatically deducts the disputed amount as well as a fee for processing the dispute.
-Stripe will then pass along all information received from the bank related to the dispute via the Dashboard and over email.
+- Stripe notifies the account owner of the dispute, passing along all information received from the bank related to the dispute via the Dashboard and over email.

-- If the dispute is decided in your favor, the funds will be returned to your Stripe balance – including the dispute fee.
+- If the dispute is decided in your favor, the funds will be returned to your Stripe balance, including the dispute fee.